Porky Chedwick: Later years

 On September 2, 2011, Chedwick returned to the air on WEDO in McKeesport, where he hosted a Friday program from 11AM to noon, eastern.
 His return to radio was captured by New York film maker Josh Gilbert.
 On October 26, 2011, Chedwick announced to his audience that management had told him that unless his radio show could secure some sponsors, the following week would be his last on WEDO.
 After another discussion with WEDO management a few days later, the October 26, 2011, issue of the Pittsburgh Post-Gazette reported that Chedwick had opted to discontinue the show, after only eight broadcasts.

 The news reached veteran DJ Terry Lee, who had recently returned to local radio himself.
-Lee, who became one of Pittsburgh's top DJs the mid-1960s by playing ballads he called "Music For Young Lovers" and hosting "Bandstand" style local shows in the 1970s, was appalled at the way Chedwick's situation at WEDO had been handled.
+Lee, who became one of Pittsburgh's top DJs in the mid-1960s by playing ballads he called "Music For Young Lovers" and hosting "Bandstand" style local shows in the 1970s, was appalled at the way Chedwick's situation at WEDO had been handled.
 Chedwick had just left WAMO Pittsburgh after 23 years, unhappy at being forced to follow the psychedelic/underground rock format the station had been programming.
 According to an aircheck of the show that Lee owns, all 30 of WIXZ phone lines were tied up for the four-hour show — all from listeners wanting to talk with Porky.
 Lee and Chedwick even had to beg people to stop coming to the radio station.
 The next day, members of the media and WIXZ listeners speculated that Chedwick had found a new radio home, but it was not the case.

 On October 30, 2011, Lee announced that he wouldn't see Chedwick languish again, adding, "Without Porky, none of us (oldies DJs) would be here."
 At 4 p.m.
 (EST), November 11, 2011, from his Brookline home, Chedwick made his internet radio debut, beginning his show with "Breaking Up the House" by Tiny Bradshaw (1950).
-Shortly before Chedwick went live, Lee spoke on the network and said that Chedick would do 4 to 6, every Friday, but that "he can stay on as long as he wants."
+Shortly before Chedwick went live, Lee spoke on the network and said that Chedwick would do 4 to 6, every Friday, but that "he can stay on as long as he wants."
 After the second hour, Chedwick told his audience, "I'm feeling good!
 I'm gonna do another hour."